Jusas/astrometry-api-lite/readme.md

 ### Data storage

 All the data (excluding temporary files) is stored in a single table in an SQLite database.
 This is due to wanting to keep things simple - any other database solution would work just as well, even better, and when moving on to a distributed model where workers do not sit in the same place as the API/manager does a more robust solution will be needed - most likely an SQL server of some kind.

+Saving images (objects/star detection and annotations) from solver can be enabled/disabled from configuration, as explained above.
+If you have no need for the images and want to save space, just disable storing them.

 No cleanup duties are being performed for the database.
 It's important to note that the database is by its nature "expendable", ie. since the job of the API is to serve requests for the needs of this very moment and not to keep the results for later use, the data is only relevant for a brief moment.
 Therefore wiping/resetting the database with the template copy (you can find `workdb-template.db` in the sources) should be ok to do at any time.